 I will not affect to feel apprehensions from which I am entirely free.
 I do not fear, and I will not pretend to fear, that the right honorable Baronet will be a tryant and a persecutor.
 I do not believe that he will give up Ireland to the tender mercies of those zealots who form, I am afraid, the strongest, and I am sure the loudest, part of his retinue.
 I do not believe that he will strike the names of Roman Catholics from the Privy Council book, and from the Commissions of the Peace.
 I do not believe that he will lay on our table a bill for the repeal of that great Act which was introduced by himself in 1829.
-What I do anticipate is this, that he will attempt to keep his party together by means which will excite grave discontents, and yet that he will lose the support of the Tories without obtaining the support of the nation; and that his government will fall from causes purely internal.
+What I do anticipate is this, that he will attempt to keep his party together by means which will excite grave discontents, and yet that he will not succeed in keeping his party together; that he will lose the support of the Tories without obtaining the support of the nation; and that his government will fall from causes purely internal.